-Incidents of bullying, racism and homophobia need to be reported to the headteacher and logged.
-The school should take a pro- active approach to exploring these issues and prepare children with strategies for how to deal with them as they arise.
+Any incidents of anti-social behaviour, bullying and hate incidents are reported to the headteacher and logged on a pupils behaviour record.
+Any hate crime should immediately be reported to the Police on 101 or 999 in an emergency.
+The school will take a pro- active approach to exploring these issues and prepare children with strategies for how to deal with them as they arise.